hitherejoe/Notifi/README.md

 Heads Up Notifications
 ======================

+Heads-up notifications appear above the users current activity, provided the screen is on.
+As of andorid N, we can now use custom layouts for these notifications.

 <p align="center">
     <img src="images/heads_up_notifications.png" alt="Heads Up Notification"/>
 </p>

 Direct Reply Notification
 =========================

+Direct-reply notifications allow us to provide user input from a notification.
+We can then retrieve this input from the launched intent.

 <p align="center">
     <img src="images/direct_reply_notification.png" alt="Direct Reply Notification"/>